yiperu/some-nodejs/README.md

 ## Some Comentary

-Now GitHub willbe notify to Jenkins.
+This, is a test for now GitHub willbe notify to Jenkins.